 A person is considered as a dislocated worker if they:

 - Were laid off or received a layoff notice

 - Is receiving unemployment benefits due to being laid off or is losing a job and is unlikely to return to a previous occupation

 - Is self-employed but is unemployed due to economic conditions or a natural disaster

 - Is the spouse of an active duty member of the U.S. Armed Forces and has experienced a loss of employment because of relocating due to a permanent change in duty station

-A displaced homemaker generally is a person who previously provided unpaid services to the family (e.g., a stay-at-home mom or dad), no longer supported by the husband or wife, unemployed and having trouble finding or upgrading employment.
+A displaced homemaker generally is a person who provided unpaid services to the family (a stay-at-home mom or dad) who is no longer supported by the spouse.

 Exceptions to the Simplified Needs Test